ikemen-engine/modules/external/mods/trials/README.md

 The universal trials mode supports **vertical** trials readouts, and **horizontal** readouts as seen in KOF XIV, among other games.
 The sample `system.def` included in this file can be configured to support either layouts, but as shown, it is configured to work exclusively with default assets (only uses fonts and stock glyphs, for instance).
 Below you'll find a brief summary of screenpack features supported by trials mode.
 For more detail, please consult the example `system.def` templates provided in this file for both vertical and horizontal layouts.

 You can make the trials mode look as fancy or as basic as you want.
-The default trials mode example shipped with this module leverage "stock" Ikemen fonts and sprites in the most minimal way possible.
+The `system.def` trials mode example included in this readme only leverage "stock" Ikemen fonts and sprites in the most minimal way possible.

 - A window must be specified in which the trial steps are drawn.
 This feature enables long trial lists that need to scroll (for vertical layouts) or have line returns and potentially scrolling (for horizontal layouts).
 - The trial title name can optionally be displayed.
 Text and two background elements (bg and front) can be specified.
-- Trial steps come in three flavors: upcoming, current, and completed.
+- Trial steps come in three flavors: Upcoming, Current, and Completed.
 Text and background elements can be specified for each type.
 	- For horizontal layouts, the background elements are handled differently.
 Background elements are tiled dynamically to fit the width and height of the glyphs and desired padding around the glyph for that step.
 Each trial step type has "tail" and a "head" that sandwiches the main background element.
-Tail, head, and background elements are specified for upcoming, current, and completed steps.
+Tail, head, and background elements are specified for Upcoming, Current, and Completed steps.
 Note that trial step text is not displayed in horizontal layouts.
-	- palFX can be specified for upcoming, current, and completed steps, as well as for the displayed glyphs associated with each step type.
+	- palFX can be specified for Upcoming, Current, and Completed steps, as well as for the displayed glyphs associated with each step type.
 - A static or animated background can be displayed for all trial steps.
 This background is independent of all trial step backgrounds, and is only displayed when a trial is active.
 - Glyphs can be automatically scaled according to the font used (especially useful for vertical layouts).
 	- Glyphs are optional for vertical layouts, but they are mandatory for horizontal layouts as text is not displayed in horizontal layouts.
 Trials definition files with missing glyphs will crash horizontal layouts.